ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-4-2.md

-Aligning Business Strategy with Market Demands: Creating a Sales and Operations Plan that Meets Customer Needs
+Creating a Sales and Operations Plan that Meets Customer Needs
 ==============================================================================================================

 In this chapter, we will explore how to create a sales and operations plan that meets customer needs by aligning business strategy with market demands.